zgxSystems/foxPEP/Dev Ideas.md

 extensions.blocklist.enabled;false - Disables the addon blocklist updating system, freeing resources (compromises on security) extensions.pocket.enabled;false - Disables the Pocket feature, freeing resources (disabled on PM, WF, so no need)
 * gfx.xrender.enabled;true - Switches page rendering from the Firefox process to the X11 process; results in slightly better video and page rendering performance
+* gfx.color_management.mode;0 - Turns off built-in color management, which frees resources and in many cases may even make colors look better as a result

 Future: